Naman-gith/VLSI-Engineer-Application-Synopsys/Readme.md

 ## About me
 - I am a fresher seeking internship/Job opportunities in VLSI Domain.
-- I am hardworking, focused, and committed to delivering quality work.
+- Hardworking, focused, and committed to delivering quality work.
 - I am eager to contribute my skills while learning from industry experts.

 ## Why I am a Good Fit